 So, for some policing is purely profitable, but for most, the community policing scheme has produced an opposite effect on our society, and on our liberty, that is itself a civil conspiracy by those in power to force the police to become abusers of the Constitution itself.

-So- I would like to re-examine a main thesis of Dr. Lorraine Sheridan and David V. James, two academics whose lives have been lived in academia-which is a major social disease of our times, and which can lead to an echo chamber effect within researchers who have spent NO time in the real world.
-In fact, their famous study on OGS interviewed “the internet.” take a moment to let that sink in.
+So- I would like to re-examine a main thesis of Dr. Lorraine Sheridan and David V. James, two academics whose lives have been lived in academia-which is a major social disease of our times, and which can lead to an echo chamber effect within researchers who have spent NO time in the real world-that part of it where whole neighborhoods and cities, and communities are .put on eatch lists, or databased as “gang members,” In fact, their famous study on OGS interviewed “the internet.” take a moment to let that sink in.

 Then, note that the term “gang stalking” is termed “group stalking” because those who wrote the study are practicing what amounts to a form of class based, and in this case racist and sexist “gas lighting.”
 This happens because of the social disconnect between the modern transhumanists and actual, real people from across the spectrum who have lives outside of being mouth-pieces for the prison industrial complex.
 And not insignificantly, academics notoriously live and dwell in “ivory towers,” which Emil Durkheim discussed when he coined the term “anomie.”

 For my purposes, I will note that ivory towers, and the incredible amounts of MIC and AIPAC money consumed by academics, can nearly eradicate human conscience, and any sense of ethics, much less insight into issues as complex as OGS as the fat of the DVIC trough swells their senses to dullness, and glues their eyes shut.